AlbertinoDias/PnD5E/README.md

 <h1>What can the bot do?</h1>

+The bot can give you a dice roll of any side (yes, even a 1 sided dice if you so wish to), search all the monsters moves/attacks by name and see their description/properties, get a move name from its description/properties, manage an inventory and facilitate the calculation of experience points to give out after a battle.

 <h2>€roll</h2>

 Use "€roll + pvt + number" for a dm or "€roll + number" for a response on the channel, then the bot will give you a random number between 1 and the number you chose